- Learn the four criteria a space needs to be included in the finished square footage of a home.

 - Ability to be lived in 365 days a year

 In cold-weather areas, that means that the space must have full windows (not just screens) and heat capability in the winter.
 In general, areas like staircases and closets count as finished square footage.
 Spaces like garages, three-season porches and unfinished basements or attics are not included in the square footage of a house.
 But if a basement or attic has been “finished,” then the space may be included in the home’s square footage if it also meets ceiling height requirements.

 One way to find out more information about a home you’re interested in, including square footage, is through information from the Multiple Listing Service (MLS).
 The MLS is a service real estate agents use to publish their active property listings so that consumers and agents can search for-sale homes and view them online.

-How do agents calculate square footage?
+How do agents calculate the square footage of a property?